RamyaSreeVanamamulai/pythonprojects/README.md

-# pythonprojects
+# pythonprojects:

-Basic projects
+I’m sharing a collection of basic Python projects here.
+Each project is saved in a separate file, with filenames named according to the project’s purpose.
+This README provides a brief description of each project and its code.

-🎲 Dice Rolling Game
+1. 🎲 Dice Rolling Game
 A simple Python command-line dice rolling game.
 This script simulates rolling two 6-sided dice.
 Users can choose to continue rolling or exit the game.

 📝 Description